-NEW YORK (Reuters) - Applications for home mortgages fell last week due to a drop in refinancing activity even as interest rates hit record lows, an industry group said on Wednesday.
+NEW YORK (Reuters) - Applications for home mortgages fell last week, as a decline in refinancing activity offset higher demand for purchase loans, an industry group said on Wednesday.

-The Mortgage Bankers Association said its seasonally adjusted index of mortgage application activity, which includes both refinancing and home purchase demand, fell 2.1 percent in the week ended July 6.
-The results were adjusted to account for the July 4 holiday.
+The Mortgage Bankers Association said its seasonally adjusted index of mortgage application activity, which includes both refinancing and home purchase demand, fell 4 percent in the week ended Mach 29.
+It was the lowest level since March 15.

-The MBA's seasonally adjusted index of refinancing applications fell 3.4 percent, but the gauge of loan requests for home purchases, a leading indicator of home sales, rose 3.3 percent.
+The MBA's seasonally adjusted index of refinancing applications fell 5.6 percent, while the gauge of loan requests for home purchases, a leading indicator of home sales, rose 1.4 percent.

-(Reporting by Anna Louie Sussman; Editing by Leslie Adler)
+(Reporting By Edward Krudy; Editing by Leslie Adler)

 - Alabama man gets $1,000 in police settlement, his lawyers get $459,000

 - New York police officer critically wounded in hatchet attack |

 - Doctor with Ebola in NY hospital, nurse declared virus-free